Sustainability & the Environment

 "As we studied this exceptional location, we began to see its transformative potential as the site of the nation's first comprehensive center for sustainability education," explains Dr. Barazzone.
 "Sustainability is an area of growing global significance while still in its formative stages as a field of university study."

-With support from the Richard King Mellon Foundation and The PNC Foundation, an internationally-recognized team was formed to lead development of both the Eden Hall Campus Master Plan and the School of Sustainability and the Environment.
+With support from the Richard King Mellon Foundation and The PNC Foundation, an internationally-recognized team was formed to lead development of both the Eden Hall Campus Master Plan and the Falk School of Sustainability.

 "Eden Hall Campus is a game–changer," says Robert Berkebile, a principal at BNIM and leader of the planning process, as well as a driving force behind the growing focus on sustainable building and one of the originators of the U.S. Green Building Council and the LEED™ rating system.
 "It has perhaps the greatest potential of any development to date to advance our understanding of how to live sustainably not only on a college campus, but in communities around the world."